-It’s days like this which remind you of that old saying, maybe not that old, the dying Christopher Hitchens said it: you don’t have a body, you are a body.
+It’s days like this which remind you of that old saying, maybe not that old, the dying Christopher Hitchens said it: You don’t have a body, you are a body.

-Despite the removal of almost a kilo of payload at Port William the remaining 17 day’s food is proving quite the impediment to progress, but no matter, my theory is to arrive at any hut somewhere between 3:30 and 4:00pm, enough time to settle in, do some writing, collect firewood, construct dinner, before darkness falls completely.
+Despite the removal of almost a kilo of payload at Port William the remaining 17 day’s food is proving quite the impediment to progress, but no matter, my theory is to arrive at any hut somewhere between 3 30 and 4 00 pm, enough time to settle in, do some writing, collect firewood, construct dinner, before darkness falls completely.

-That leaves a full six or seven hours to enjoy the bush on a three or four hour stagger.
+That leaves a full six or seven hours to enjoy the bush on a three or four-hour stagger.
 It’s a worthwhile way to spend time on a pleasant, at time sunny, at times not, day sitting quietly to listen to the birds, they take about 10 minutes to return to the usual ambient state after my intrusion.

 After seeing three DOC guys yesterday it seems my main accompaniment in the vertebrate sub-phylum this trip will be those birds.
-Here at Bungaree in the last five weeks there’s been only one other tramper through, looks as if I will have to make do with my own company.
+Here at Bungaree in the last five weeks, there’s been only one other tramper through, looks as if I will have to make do with my own company.